Slowly rotating anisotropic relativistic stars: Introduction

 \section{Introduction}

-A fundamental result in general relativity (GR), due to Buchdahl~\cite{Buchdahl:1959zz}, establishes that the maximum size of a spherically symmetric self-gravitating compact object of total mass $M$ and radius $R$, whose mass-energy density is nonnegative and decreases mononotonically outwards, is given by $R=(9/4)M$.
+A fundamental result in general relativity (GR), due to Buchdahl~\cite{Buchdahl:1959zz}, establishes that the maximum size of a spherically symmetric self-gravitating compact object of total mass $M$ and radius $R$, whose mass-energy density is non-negative and decreases monotonically outward, is given by $R=(9/4)M$.
 The existence of this limit in GR is independent of the equation of state (EOS) describing the star's composition.
-Thus, in principle, Buchdahl's bound forbids the existence of ultracompact objects with radius extremely close to that of a nonrotating black hole (BH) given by the Schwazschild radius.
+Thus, in principle, Buchdahl's bound forbids the existence of ultracompact objects with a radius extremely close to that of a nonrotating black hole (BH) given by the Schwarzschild radius.

-One of the assumptions in deriving Buchdahl's limit, is that the fluid pressure is isotropic.
+One of the assumptions in deriving Buchdahl's limit is that the fluid pressure is isotropic.
 However, it has been known for some time now that various physical phenomena can lead to local \emph{anisotropies}.
 For instance, Ruderman~\cite{Ruderman:1972} proposed that nuclear matter may be anisotropic at least at very high densities $\rho > 10^{15}~\mathrm{g}/\mathrm{cm}^3$, typical of the inner core of a realistic neutron star (NS).
-Anisotropies can also be produced due to the existence of an inner solid core in the star~\cite{Kippenhahn:2012qhp}, pion condensation~\cite{Sawyer:1972cq}, scalar fields minimally coupled to gravity~\cite{Liebling:2012fv}, strong magnetic fields~\cite{Yazadjiev:2011ks,Folomeev:2015aua}, among others (see~\cite{Herrera:1997plx} for a review).
+Anisotropies can also be produced due to the existence of an inner solid core in the star~\cite{Kippenhahn:2012qhp}, pion condensation~\cite{Sawyer:1972cq}, scalar fields minimally coupled to gravity~\cite{Liebling:2012fv}, and strong magnetic fields~\cite{Yazadjiev:2011ks,Folomeev:2015aua}, among others (see~\cite{Herrera:1997plx} for a review).
 Thus, anisotropic configurations, rather than isotropic, seem to be a more plausible scenario for the description of realistic astrophysical compact objects.